 I’ve been porting our Anyline SDK from Android/iOS to Xamarin and Windows Phone for the past months and it has been quite a journey so far.
-While still working on the Windows Phone release, I can definitly say that I’ve come a long way and I’m going to share my experience with you.
-So here’s the first blog post about my accomplishments, troubles and anything in between in the world of .NET mobile development.
-This post, however, is dedicated to the basics, and I plan to write about more specific .NET-related topics in future posts. :)
+While still working on the Windows Phone release, I can definitely say that I’ve come a long way and I’m going to share my experience with you.
+So here’s the first blog post about my accomplishments, troubles, and anything in between in the world of .NET mobile development.
+This post, however, is dedicated to the basics, and I plan to write about more specific .NET-related topics in future posts.

-So, what’s .NET?
+So, What’s .NET?

 Assuming that some of you have probably never worked with .NET or don’t exactly know what it is, I’ll give you a brief introduction.

 .NET (pronounced “dotNET”) is a powerful framework developed by Microsoft and may even be considered an essential part of Microsoft Windows.
 It provides a controlled programming environment where software can be created and executed on Windows-based operating systems.
 For .NET development, the most substantial IDE is Microsoft Visual Studio.
 To give you a visualization, Figure 1 illustrates the main components of the .NET framework.
-The latest .NET version is 4.6.1 which has been released in November 2015, and you can look up the changes here, but we’ll stick to 4.5 for now.
+The latest .NET version is 4.6.1 which has been released in November 2015, and you can look up the changes on Github, but we’ll stick to 4.5 for now.

 Software developed in .NET usually executes in the software-environment called CLR (Common Language Runtime), which is a virtual machine that provides memory management, garbage collection, thread management, type safety, exception-handling, labeling such code as “managed code”.
-Consider the CLR as “engine” of the .NET Framework architecture.
+Consider the CLR as the “engine” of the .NET Framework architecture.

 Figure 2 visualizes how the CLR works:

 - The managed code is compiled by the language compiler to so-called IL (Common Intermediate Language) code